 Located on the island of Sumatra, Lake Toba is the largest volcanic lake in the entire world.
 It occupies the caldera of a supervolcano, whose monstrous eruption more than 70,000 years ago led to a worldwide volcanic winter and spouted ash as far as Lake Malawi in Africa.

 But despite its scary history, the lake today is one of Indonesia's most underrated natural wonders.
 It is part of the UNESCO Global Geoparks and is the land of the Batak tribe of Indonesia.

-Travelers enjoy kicking back and relaxing at the towns and villages on the shores of the lake, or on Samosir Island, which is within it.
+Travelers enjoy kicking back and relaxing in the towns and villages on the shores of the lake, or on Samosir Island, which is within it.
 There is a relaxed party culture that attracts many backpackers, but there are also many quiet villages where you can eat fresh fish, hike and learn about the region's local culture.

-Where to stay: Lakeside Villa
+Where to stay: Paradise Waterfront Hotel

 14. Lake Sarez, Tajikistan (Tie)